-These bacon wrapped chicken legs are smoked slowly to create a tender moist chicken with the bacon adding both flavour and protecting the lean meat.
+These bacon-wrapped chicken legs are smoked slowly to create a tender moist chicken with the bacon adding both flavor and protecting the meat that it encases.

-Dissolve the salt in the apple juice and add the sliced jalapeno’s.
-Immerse the chicken legs in the brine and put in the fridge for a couple of hours.
+- Dissolve the salt in the apple juice and add the sliced jalapenos.
+Immerse the chicken legs in the brine and put them in the fridge for a couple of hours.

-Remove the chicken from the brine and trim each drumstick so they will stand on the cut end.
+- Remove the chicken from the brine and trim each drumstick so that it will stand on the cut end.
 Wrap a slice of bacon around the chicken leg and if needed use a toothpick to skewer the bacon onto the leg.
 Sprinkle all sides with House of Q House Rub.

-Smoke until the chicken has reached an internal temperature of 140-150 degrees F (60-66 degrees C); about 30 to 40 minutes.
-Make sure the bacon has rendered onto the leg, the bacon should look dry, somewhat crusty and rendered onto the chicken.
+- Smoke until the chicken has reached an internal temperature of 140-150 degrees F (60-66 degrees C); about 30 to 40 minutes.
+Make sure the bacon has been rendered onto the leg, the bacon should look dry, somewhat crusty, and rendered onto the chicken.

-Take each chicken leg and dip into the sauce then place back on the grill.
+- Take each chicken leg and dip it into the sauce then place it back on the grill.
 Close the lid and cook until the chicken has reached an internal temperature of 170-175 degrees F (77-80 degrees C); about 20 minutes.
 Remember to check if the bacon is crisped up too.